aldijanaa/Shell-Implementation-Operating-Systems/README.md

 # Challenges
 Hard to grasp and understand advanced aspects of C Programming Language. <br/>
-Difficulty to find needed material to create the code for the project. <br/>
+Lack of understanding what was asked from us to implement exactly, so the first time we implemented the whole shell from scratch by writing our own code for wc, grep, cmatrix, df and others. <br/>
 Lack of understandment in some aspects. <br/>
-Difficulty to understand at the beginning what we are supposed to create exactly. <br/>
-Difficulty to understand and implement concept of piping. <br/>
+Difficulty to understand and implement concept of piping, we put a great effort into trying to resolve a problem.
+We tried several of different approaches, however none of those gave us the needed, correct solution. <br/>

 # Resources
 https://www.geeksforgeeks.org/making-linux-shell-c/
 https://github.com/TunsAdrian/Linux-Terminal/blob/master/Source%20code/shell.c